SAP-samples/teched2023-XP162/README.md

 The requirements to follow the exercises in this repository are a valid SAP Community user.
 You will also need a SAP BTP trial account with entitlements to SAP Business Application Studio and SAP Build Work Zone, standard edition (former SAP Launchpad Service).

+## Requirements

+The requirements to follow the exercises in this repository are a valid SAP Community user.
+You will also need a SAP BTP trial account with entitlements to SAP Business Application Studio and SAP Build Work Zone, standard edition (former SAP Launchpad Service).

 ## Prerequisites

 [Register](https://discovery-center.cloud.sap/index.html) at SAP Discovery Center by doing the following steps: SAP Discovery Center registration